microsoft/Odyss-e-de-Teams/README_en.md

 ### 3rd step: Upload the .zip file on your tenant

-5. Open the file "PACKAGE_ODYSSEY_FR / manifest.json" on your computer, and change the URL to the one you created in the app service and the id of your app.
+5. Open the file "PACKAGE_ODYSSEY_EN/Manifest/ manifest.json" on your computer, and change the URL to the one you created in the app service and the id of your app.

 ![Capture15](https://user-images.githubusercontent.com/67316441/149138090-a58996d6-7967-429d-a990-d0af99f72f94.PNG)